 Charging for samples might seem like an odd strategy in the world of freebies.
 But this approach means that customers are testing products they’re both financially and emotionally invested in.
 By offering redeemable credit, Kosa is bringing customers into a longer-term purchasing cycle that’s very lucrative for the business.

-So, if one of your products has no reviews while a competitor has hundreds, it’s not rocket science which consumers will choose.
-This makes it very tough to attract new customers, who are wary of untested products.
+Reviews are the virtual piece of WOM (word of mouth) marketing, as they allow consumers to consult a variety of non-biased sources before committing to a purchase.
+If one of your products has zero glowing reviews while a competitor’s product has hundreds, it’s not rocket science which consumers will choose.
+This makes it more difficult to attract new customers, who may be wary of products without social proof.

-While you can make an effort to elicit reviews from those buying full-size products, a widespread product sampling campaign is the most effective way of quickly boosting customer reviews for core products.
-To maximize this approach., you could also consider offering customers a discount in exchange for leaving a review on your site.
+While you can elicit reviews from customers buying full-size products, a widespread product sampling campaign is the most effective way of quickly boosting customer reviews for either brand-new products or items that you are trying to shift from your warehouse.

 To inspire great UGC content, you need to give customers something exciting to make noise about.
 An ongoing sampling program ensures that your biggest fans always have something fresh to talk about with your community.

 So-called ‘soft launches’ of new products are a great way to gauge customer reception and see whether your positioning strategy is working.
 Product sampling campaigns in particular are well-suited to luxury products that come at a high price point, as customers are less likely to purchase without the chance to test them first.
 This is why sampling is particularly common within the CPG (Consumer Packaged Goods) category.

 When executed well, sampling strategies expose your brand to new audience segments who aren’t aware of your offerings – especially if they’re presented through a trusted source.